rahulpoluri/Idea1/platform_description.md

 ### Step 4: AI-Powered Matchmaking
 1. The system uses AI to identify compatible matches based on the user’s profile.
 2. Short-term matches (e.g., weekend compatibility) are prioritized where appropriate.
-3. Suggested matches are presented to the user for review.xxxxxxx
+3. Suggested matches is presented to the user to connect.

 ---